How To Prepare A Real Estate Counter Offer

 State laws vary on whether a seller can participate in more than one sale negotiation at a time.
 You should ask your real estate agent about the laws in your particular state.
 Sellers should not make multiple offers at once, and not doing so benefits all parties involved.

 When should I walk away from a real estate negotiation?

-If you’re the buyer, you should recognize the following red flags as signs to walk away from a real estate negotiation:
+If you’re the buyer, you should recognize the following red flags as potential signs to walk away from a real estate negotiation:

 - The appraisal comes in lower than what you’ve offered.